I beg to move,

 Success in tackling bTB is not limited to that farm.
 We have already heard that Welsh herds are 94% free of bTB, and that it is dropping significantly without the culling of badgers, so surely there is an alternative for tackling the disease in English farms.
 As the Save Me Trust makes clear, the reason badgers have not been culled at the farm is that the likelihood of badgers passing TB on to cattle is low.
 According to the randomised badger culling trial, 5.7% of bTB outbreaks have been caused by badgers, but other scientific studies have put the figure at less than 1%.
 As has been mentioned, the RBCT estimates that 80% of badgers culled in England do not have bTB; so they were culled unnecessarily.

 We need to look at other methods and take a more holistic approach to tackling bovine TB.
 I appreciate that that would require investment of time and money.
 I think that it is something the Government can support.
 A suggestion that was put to me was a Government-led grant programme, for farmers to invest in aerobic digesters to remove bTB from slurry, protecting cows and the wider environment from contamination, and, better still, providing biogas to be turned into electricity.

 If we are to eradicate bTB it is clear that the current system for testing cattle needs to be improved.
 At present the skin test is ineffective and many infected cows remain in herds.
 Experiments with blood tests have shown TB organisms in cattle—

-Farmers in my constituency are experiencing the worst difficulties with bTB in their cattle anywhere in Cheshire—and Cheshire has been hard hit, with 2,331 cattle having to be slaughtered last year.
+Farmers in my constituency are experiencing worse difficulties with bTB in their cattle than anywhere else in Cheshire—and Cheshire has been hard hit, with 2,331 cattle having to be slaughtered last year.
 The Animal and Plant Health Agency report for the year ending 2018 states:

 “The burden of TB in Cheshire is considerable…it can prove difficult to source cattle to replace reactors which have been slaughtered”